Meiroth73/QuizMaster/README.md

  Icons used on this site come from [fontawesome](https://fontawesome.com/)

 ## Photos origin:
  Photos used on this website come from google images, [pixabay](https://pixabay.com/), [istockphoto](https://istockphoto.com) and are user only for the visual aestetic of the website
+ Photos of default user pprofile come from [evakon.tech](https://evakon.tech/), and was search by [google.com](https://www.google.com/)

  ## Inspirations
  Login page from telegram: Helpme_coder